aboutcode-org/scancode.io/docs/scanpipe-command-line.rst

 You can use more than one ``PIPELINE_NAME`` to add multiple pipelines at once.

 .. warning::
-    The pipelines are added and will be running in the order of the provided options.
+    The pipelines are added and will be executed in the order of the provided options.

 For example, assuming you have created beforehand a project named "foo", this will add the docker pipeline to your project::